arturdryomov/pages/content/posts/midnight.md

 Tinting will turn latter ones into colored silhouettes.

-A better solution is finding a middle-ground — remote icons should fit light and dark themes at the same time.
-It is not a universal solution but most of the time it should work.
+A better solution is finding a middle-ground — remote icons should fit both light and dark themes.

 # Lottie Animations